rudrajikadra/ARApp-ARKit-iOS-Application-Placing-Dots-In-AR-Space/README.md

 ## Features
 Uses Apple's AR Kit for Augmenting the spheres in the space.
+#### Youtube Reference Tutorial : https://www.youtube.com/watch?v=bfAadJNX3Tc&t=133s

+### Note
 Project was build in Xcode 9 with Swift 4.

-#### Youtube Reference Tutorial : https://www.youtube.com/watch?v=bfAadJNX3Tc&t=133s
+The AR App Folder contains the swift files and the rest that is in xcode project workspace.
+The "AR App.xcodeproj" is the File that will open this project in Xcode.

 ## How does it looks like
 (Gif)